edyrizalmuh/portfolio/_posts/2023-07-24-scraping-branch-data-of-pos-indonesia.md

 # ℹ Use `print(n = ...)` to see more rows
 ```

-There are only 16,520 rows, 80 less rows even when added to the 98 rows with `-,`, because the function `filter()` also filter out the 80 rows with no branches.
+There are only 16,520 rows, 80 fewer rows even when added to the 98 rows with `-,`, because the function `filter()` also filters out the 80 rows with no branches.

 # 5. Conclusion
-Based on the scraped data, there are a total of 16,520 branches of POS Indonesia.
+Based on the scraped data, there are 16,520 branches of POS Indonesia.
 This number is way more than the official number that is said to have 4000+ branches.
 This number, however, is way less than the supposed number if `Agen POS` is included, which is said to have 28,000 agents.
 If the scraped data does include only part of all POS agents, it will be a waste of potential.
 After all, the large number of agents will not be an advantage if the customers have no access to the agents.

 Furthermore, the scraping process failed to find branches in at least 80 cities/regencies.
-While the failure is caused by server error in some regions, there are also some regions that truly returned no result.
-However, it is important to note that it is possible that the website uses different keywords in some regions, since a metropolitan area like `Jakarta Utara` is one of the 80 cities/regencies without branch.
-A cross check with data from other sources, such as google maps, may provide complete the information.
+While the failure is caused by server error in some regions, some regions returned no result.
+However, it is important to note that the website may use different keywords in some regions since a metropolitan area like `Jakarta Utara` is one of the 80 cities/regencies without branches.
+Cross-checking data from other sources, such as google maps, may provide more complete information.